 RESERVING AN SDR DOG

-- At point of reservation we will require a £20 non-refundable deposit please (deposits are non-refundable unless the reserve is cancelled by SDR).
-At point of adoption the £20 will be deducted from the adoption donation.
+5. If all is well, we will then place the dog on reserve for 7 days.
+At point of reservation we will require a £20 non-refundable deposit (deposits are non-refundable unless the reserve is cancelled by SDR) and at point of adoption the £20 would be deducted from the adoption donation.

 TAKING YOUR DOG HOME